A Super-Comfortable 'Take it Anywhere' Headphone

 Comfortable.
 Collapsible.
 Clean-sounding.
 Clever alliteration aside, I have nothing but good things to say about the Dan Clark Audio AEON 2 closed portable headphone.
 Pleasant warmth, emotive vocals, and sweet highs -- a slightly more refined-sounding version of the open-back AEON 2.
 It's a delightfully clean and musical-sounding headphone that keeps me smiling.

-This fits with my overall impression of Dan Clark headphones, which is that they facilitate feelings of relaxed enjoyment.
+This fits with my overall impression of Dan Clark planar magnetic headphones, which is that they facilitate feelings of mellow enjoyment.
+Even Dan Clark's electrostatic headphone, the VOCE, has a decidedly relaxed vibe to it.
 They don't have a get-up-and-dance energy, nor are they forward-sounding or analytical.
 They have a "take a load off at the end of the day" vibe that makes for a delightful listening experience.

 Materials, Quality & Comfort